-3.3 Time integration model
+3.4 Time integration model

-Free running simulations require resolution of rigid-body equations for the ship.
-As the hydrodynamic forces are derived from the Navier Stokes (NS) solver, they are on the righthand side of the body equations.
+Free running simulations require to solve the rigid-body equations for the ship.
+As the hydrodynamic forces are derived from the Navier Stokes (NS) solver, they are on the right-hand side of the body equations.
 Specifically, hydrodynamic forces include added mass force in line with ship acceleration.
-These forces may lead to an unstable resolution of the rigid body equation terms depending on ship acceleration, which are on both side of the equations, see 7.5-02-06-03 section 3.5.
+These forces may lead to an unstable resolution of the rigid body equation terms which are dependent on ship acceleration and are on both sides of the equations, see 7.5-02-06-03 section 3.5.

 A common solution to overcome this problem is to decrease the time step to reduce integration errors.
-Another solution is to use dummy added mass to re-enforce the left hand side of the rigid body equation which stabilizes the set of equations.
+Another solution is to use a dummy added mass to re-enforce the left hand side of the rigid body equation which stabilizes the set of equations.
 So, one has to fix the time step and the dummy added mass accordingly.

 Verification of the time integration model and the time step is difficult to achieve since it is embedded into the solver and linked to the hydrodynamic force and then to the time step of the accurate resolution of the NS equations.
 Different ways are possible to verify both the time step for the rigid body equations resolution:

-• Verify with a known problem which can be solved analytically and with a time constant similar to what is expected during the manoeuvre (response to step function or other).
-Function $\frac{d^2x}{dt^2} = ((a^2 - 1)x - 2a\cos(t).e^{-at})$ with a=-0.05 has the analytical solution $x = \sin(t).e^{-at}$.
-Numerical solutions of this equation using Predictor and Predictorcorrector schemes have been evaluated for different time steps and are presented below.
+Verify with a known problem which can be solved analytically and with a time constant similar to what is expected during the manoeuvre (response to step function or other).
+The equation $\frac{d^2x}{dt^2} = ((a^2 - 1)x - 2a\cos(t).e^{-at})$ with a=-0.05 has the analytical solution $x = \sin(t).e^{-at}$.
+Numerical solutions of this equation using Predictor and Predictor-corrector schemes have been evaluated for different time steps and are presented below.